sphaso/pl-experiments/README.md

 Continuation Passing Style (CPS) - still have to fix recursion
 Trampolines - skipped, didn't see the point of implementing it in Haskell
-THREAD - skipped, I would need to implement ImplicitRefs and Trampolines first
+THREAD - skipped, I would need to implement ImplicitRefs and Trampolines first Checked - only LetRec implementation is missing since I didn't implement LETREC in the first place Inferred -